gft-page/gft-art-web/README.md

-> deploy again with your frontend address as one of the owners:
+> Deploy again with your frontend address as one of the owners:

 ```bash